Ajirola/REVENUE-AND-MARGINAL-ANALYSIS-/README.md

 4️⃣ Guide strategic decisions based on actionable insights

+## PROBLEM STATEMENT
+There is insufficient visibility into how revenue and gross margin vary by supplier and sales team, resulting in missed opportunities to optimize sales strategies and enhance overall profitability.

 ## OBJECTIVE
 To monitor and analyze the revenue performance, gross margin, and gross margin percentage across different suppliers and sales teams, enabling data-driven decisions that enhance profitability and sales efficiency.